-One of the surest ways of ensuring that the RTI Act is properly implemented and serves its purpose of making the government more responsive, is for all of us to use it more and more - and use it responsibly and effectively.
+One of the surest ways of ensuring that the RTI Act is properly implemented and serves its purpose of making the government more responsive, is for all of us to use it frequently responsibly and effectively.
 It is with this aim in mind that CHRI has developed this User's Guide.
 The User's Guide aims to explain: